 We are true believers in the power, mobility and never ending ambition of small teams.
-Not because it’s a fancy statement around the www world nor because we want to start a debate about imposing quotes like — Go big or go home.
+Not because it’s a fancy statement around the www world, nor because we want to start a debate about imposing quotes like — Go big or go home.

-What we’re trying to do is to shed some light into the multitude of advantages of working in small tribes.
+What we’re trying to do is shed some light into the multitude of advantages about working in small tribes.
 Just like we have done for almost 5 years.
 During this lengthy period, we had the chance to experiment a lot and shape our own path.
 As a team, as a business, as a creative design boutique.

 This story is written down thanks to a collective effort from the witty guys and girls who work (and have fun) @pixelgrade.
 We think it’s essential to make room for everyone’s opinions because they’re definitely based on their own background, lifestyle, passions and obsessions.

 Feel free to skim through the following lines in order to better understand what makes a small team a strong stimulus for evolution.

 By the way, 12 people shared their insights regarding the beauty of working in this kind of environment.
 There’s no one left behind.